menome/neo4j-spatial-experiments/readme.md

 We will plan a follow up example as the next in our series on spatial experiements using Neo4j that will take interpreting geological data and constructing modles of the environment around us futher, so stay tuned!

-The Menome and Kinviz Teams..
+The Menome and Kineviz Teams..